alexfernandez/deployment/README.md

 Install from npm:

-    $ npm install deployments
+    $ npm install deployment

 Or add to your package.json as a dependency.
+For easier access to commands, install globally:

+    $ npm install -g deployment

 For manual installation, download from GitHub: